Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 * Use a component in front of the Kubernetes cluster to support the MTLS termination.
 In this condition, Axway recommands to have a component nearest the Kubernetes cluster.

-* Replace the nginx ingress controller by another that supports the required features:
+* Replace the nginx ingress controller by another ingress controller that supports the required features.

+Required features:

 * Encode certificate in header X-SSL-CERT in web format
 * Return http error 400 if customer use a bad TPP
 * Manage multiple root CA according different TTP certs.
 * Limit cypher spec usage to “DHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384

-    * Compatible with request header size to 8k.
-    * Deny public access to ACP path / app/default/admin
+See more about Cluster Prerequisites in [Install > Prerequisites](/docs/deployment/install#Prerequisites)

 Note: Usage of the MTLS Listener embedded on the API-gateway configuration would require each customer to build their own docker images, as the container maturity level doesn't allow us to externalize certificates.